 The School of Music preserves, promotes and advances humanity’s rich and expanding tradition of artistic music-making through performance, composition, education and research in accordance with the urban and global initiatives of the university.
 The school enrolls about 450 students representing six countries and 21 states.
 About 360 students are in bachelor’s degree programs, 70 in master’s degree programs and the remainder in other programs, including a Ph.D. program in music education.

-The Center for Educational Partnerships unites university music faculty and undergraduate/graduate music students with the greater education community in a collaboration that advances the role of music in school culture and prepares strong leaders to teach in diverse and interdependent contexts.
-Drawing on Atlanta’s unique community resources, the relationships created by the center fosters relevant and engaging music-making for all learners throughout their lives.
+The Office of Educational Outreach unites university faculty and undergraduate/graduate students with the greater education community in a collaboration that advances the role of the arts in school culture and prepares strong leaders to teach in diverse and interdependent contexts.
+Drawing on Atlanta’s unique community resources, the relationships created by the office fosters relevant and engaging arts-making for all learners throughout their lives.